slicer4ever/Lightwave/README.md

-Lightwave is a cross platform C++ library designed for building games on linux, mac, windows, android, and iOS.  windows phones is planned for a future update.
+Lightwave is a cross platform C++ library designed for building games on linux, mac, windows, android, and iOS.

 Lightwave is mostly complete for creating full 2D and 3D games, the framework is designed for barebones cross platform building, while the engine is designed to plug in components, such as UI, asset managment, and job based multi-threading systems.
 The framework is designed in modules, LWCore is required by all modules, LWPlatform and LWNetwork only rely on LWCore.
 LWAudio and LWVideo rely on LWCore and LWPlatform.  you can pick and choose which module fits your required needs.